 - Trauma to the forehead area, the location of the frontal lobe, could disrupt the ability to solve problems, exercise judgment or impulse control, and engage in planning activities or tasks that require reasoning.
 A person with frontal lobe damage might engage in inappropriate or risky behaviors.

-- If a person suffers trauma to the left side of the brain, their speech and language abilities might get impacted.
+- If a person suffers trauma to the left side of the brain, their speech and language abilities might be impacted.
 They might have difficulty talking or understanding what other people say.
 Also, the left side of the brain controls a person’s ability to use logic.

-This is a brief overview of what each of these sections of the brain control.
+This is a brief overview of what each of these sections of the brain controls.
 There are many additional things that the brain controls, like the ability to walk, eat, recognize friends or relatives, and many other functions.

 Monetary Damages for a TBI from an Accident

 If your traumatic brain injury was the result of an accident that was not your fault, you might be able to pursue compensation from the negligent party who caused the accident.
 Some of the common categories of money damages in these cases include:

 - Medical bills from your initial and ongoing medical treatment, including physical therapy, speech therapy, vocational therapy, and occupational therapy.

 - Past and future lost wages.
 If you did not get paid your regular income when you were recuperating from the traumatic brain injury, this financial loss can be included in your injury claim.
 Also, if your long-term effects from the TBI make you unable to earn as much money as before, your decreased earning ability can be a part of your claim.

 - Pain and suffering for the physical discomfort, emotional distress, and inconvenience you have experienced because of the accident and your injuries.

 - Additional compensation for long-term impairment you develop because of your brain injury.